-Only you can decide if you should invest in cruise insurance, but there are a number of questions you can consider to decide if it should be part of your vacation planning.
+Only you can decide if you should invest in cruise insurance, but there are questions you can consider to decide if it should be part of your vacation planning.

 Is your trip prepaid, and if you need to cancel, what is the refund policy?

-Many cruise lines offer graduated refunds for cruise fares, but if you need to cancel your cruise shortly before traveling, it may be too late to get any money back without an independent insurance policy since the cruise line will have difficulty filling the space you have left.
+Many cruise lines offer graduated refunds for cruise fares, but if you need to cancel your cruise shortly before traveling, it may be too late to get any money back without an independent insurance policy since the cruise line will have difficulty filling your empty space.
 If you have not prepaid the entire cruise fare, however, there may be more refund options available.